2.10.2 State 48-Month Lifetime Limit

 2.10.2.3.1 TANF Received in Another State and Time Limit Extensions

-The 48-month state lifetime limit is the cumulative total of the number of months the individual or any adult member of the individual's W-2 Group has participated in, or has received benefits under, any of the following or any combination of the following:
+The 48-month state lifetime limit is the cumulative total number of months an individual, or any adult member of an individual's W-2 Group, has participated in or received benefits under, at least one of the following:

 2. Any TANF funded program in this state or any other state for which the participant received TANF cash assistance while in that program.
 (See 2.10.2.3) This includes Tribal TANF funds and some months in a CMC placement.
 (See 2.10.8)

 3. The AFDC JOBS program from October 1, 1996, to W-2 implementation in September 1997.
-See Appendix - AFDC Overview for specific guidelines.
+AFDC participation counts toward the 48-month state lifetime limit if the individual was:

 2.10.2.1 W-2 Group Limit

-Individuals entering a W-2 Group raise the W-2 Group’s cumulative number of months, if the new member has accumulated more months than the primary individual.
+When a new adult enters a W-2 Group, the group's total cumulative number of months increases if the new member has accumulated more months than the primary individual.

-EXAMPLE 2: After ten months, John moves out of the home and the W-2 Group once again consists of Mary and her daughter.
+EXAMPLE 2: After ten months, John moves out of the home and exits the W-2 Group.
 At the time John left the W-2 Group, he and Mary had used an additional 10 months toward the 48-month state lifetime limit reaching a total of 45 months (35 + 10).
-Because Mary had 30 months accumulated toward the 48-month state lifetime limit when John moved in and she accumulated ten more months during the time she and John lived together, the W-2 Group of Mary and her daughter is credited with 40 months towards the state lifetime limit.
-John has accumulated 45 months towards the state lifetime limit.

 2.10.2.2 Native American Exemptions

-Any adult in the W-2 Group is exempt from the 48-month state lifetime limit while living in a federally recognized American Indian reservation, an Alaskan Native village, or an Indian country occupied by an Indian tribe for a month, if during that month the following applied:
+Any adult in the W-2 Group is exempt from the 48-month state lifetime limit for any month in which they are living in a federally recognized American Indian reservation, an Alaskan Native village, or an Indian country occupied by an Indian tribe, if during that month the following applies:

-1. At least 1,000 individuals were living on the reservation or in the village or Indian country; and
+1. At least 1,000 individuals were living on the reservation, in the village, or in the Indian country; and

 2. At least 50 percent of the adults were unemployed.